TheTrueFlopsy/libavr/README.md

 of using the task scheduler (`task_sched.h`) and input debouncer (`tbouncer.h`).

 ### examples_atmega_u/sched_blinker.c – Simple LED Blinker
-Simple LED blinker for the ATmegaU.
+Simple LED blinker for ATmegaU devices.
 Basically the same program as `sched_blinker.c` for regular ATmegas, but adapted to the ATmegaU pinout.

 ### examples_atmega_u/lcd_driver.c – 7-seg LCD Demo